Unified-Daughterboard/Unified-Daughterboard.github.io/info-designer-pcb.md

 We recommend importing the provided 3D model for checking dimensional compatibility, as well as checking the example implementations.
 However, please check the important design constraints prior to design.

-Daughterboards *must* be produced at 1.6mm PCB substrate thickness - daughterboards which are produced at different thicknesses are not considered to be in-spec.
+!>The thickness of the daughterboard *must* be 1.6mm.
+Daughterboards which do not follow this thickness are considered out-of-spec.

+!>4-layer daughterboards (C4 and newer, S1 and newer) *must* be produced on the 7628 stackup.
+4-layer daughterboards not produced to this stackup are considered out-of-spec.

 ## Choosing a daughterboard
 We recommend using the newly developed [S series daughterboards](db-spec-s.md) if starting from scratch.